bjorn-fischer/fss-tools/README.md

 multi-user systems, scheduling users against each other instead of processes.
 This covers the deployment on [ThinLinc](https://www.cendio.com/ "ThinLinc by Cendio") agent hosts.
 Other scenarios may apply.

+The shell scripts [`confine_user`](https://github.com/bjorn-fischer/fss-tools/blob/master/doc/confine_user.md) and [`tl-wrapper`](https://github.com/bjorn-fischer/fss-tools/blob/master/doc/tl-wrapper.md) are used to set up the user cgroup during the login process.

+[`lssp`](https://github.com/bjorn-fischer/fss-tools/blob/master/doc/lssp.md) is a small shell script to check whether all processes are confined properly.

+And finally, [`watlahm`](/bjorn-fischer/fss-tools/blob/master/doc/watlahm.md) is a GUI tool written in Python 3 and GTK.
+This tool resembles a top(1) like application which is cgroup aware and is primarily for the users on the system.

 ## Motivation

 On our site we are currently experimenting with fair share scheduling